bootcoder/stitch-clearance-batches/DEV_NOTES.md

 #### General Notes:

 The biggest thing to talk about is what you're probably thinking right now...
-'What is an In Progress Batch?
+'What is an Active Batch?
 Why do we need it?'

-A large design decision around in_progress VS completed ClearanceBatches came up as I was considering how to build out the app.
+A large design decision around active VS completed ClearanceBatches came up as I was considering how to build out the app.

 I felt if a user is adding items via a scan tool they would most likely need